AnnieNeilson/fan-art/README.md

 The CSS style sheets were validated using W3C Validator and no errors were returned.
 The finished project was also run through Wave to check for issues with contrast styling and HTML structure.
-Throughout development I have used the Prettier extension whcih formats code only when there are no errors in the code.
+Throughout development I have used the Prettier extension which formats code only when there are no errors in the code.
 It has been very helpful.

 ### Lighthouse Testing
 ![Lighthouse testing](./images/testing/LighthouseReport.PNG)